-- AQA specification - Coursework controlled assessment period - Attainment descriptors in accordance with GCSE guidelines. - Regular verbal feedback & targets for progression identified throughout the two year course.
+- Coursework controlled assessment period (60% final mark) - Attainment descriptors in accordance with GCSE guidelines. - Regular verbal feedback & targets for progression identified throughout the two year course.

-A minimum of 60 minutes homework is set each week.
-Homework involves finishing and improving GCSE coursework and is essential to the successful completion of course.
-Independent learning is encouraged with students setting their own learning objectives in consultation with the teacher.
+60 minutes homework is set each week and is integral to the successful completion of the course.
+Homework involves the finishing and improving of GCSE coursework.

+Targets are given to students individually and tailored to need.
+Students are encouraged to be independent learners by setting their own targets in discussion with the teacher.

-- Gallery visit/artist workshop - · Open access to the art rooms at lunchtime - The opportunity to have work displayed around the school and in local exhibitions
+- Opportunity to work across disciplines, to include the use of oil paint and canvas - The opportunity to have artwork displayed around school and in local exhibitions